-4.2 Competence and skills On completion of the course, the student will be able to: - apply economic theory to form hypotheses about inter-firm relationships - apply statistical and economic methods to test theories of industrial organization - · analyse price setting behaviour of firms using econometric tools - apply economic models to analyse market structure - · explain the relationship between market structure and industry dynamics and inter-firm behaviour - communicate their analyses in a clear and coherent manner.
-4.3 Judgement and approach On completion of the course, the student will be able to: • students should possess the ability to independently assess information and develop the ability to pursue further studies in the field.
-5. Learning activities This course is campus-based.
-Teaching will take the form of lectures and tutorials.
-6. Assessment and grading Modes of examinations of the course Code Module Credits Grade 1810 Written assignment I l credits GU 1820 Written assignment 2 I credits GU 1830 Written examination 5.5 credits AF The course will be graded A Excellent, B Very good, C Good, D Satisfactory, E Sufficient, FX Fail, supplementation required, F Fail.
-The course-PM for each course revision should include the assessment criteria and make explicit in which modes of examination that the learning outcomes are assessed.
+4.2 Competence and skills On completion of the course, the student will be able to: - · apply economic theory to form hypotheses about inter-firm relationships - apply statistical and economic methods to test theories of industrial organization - analyse price setting behaviour of firms using econometric tools - apply economic models to analyse market structure - explain the relationship between market structure and industry dynamics and inter-firm behaviour - communicate their analyses in a clear and coherent manner.
+4.3 Judgement and approach On completion of the course, the student will be able to: • independently assess information and develop the ability to pursue further studies in the field.
+5. Learning activities Teaching activities in the course include lectures, seminars, group work as well as independent study.
+The course will be assessed on an ongoing basis.
+6. Assessment and grading Modes of examinations of the course Code Module Credits Grade 1910 Written assignment I l credits GU 1920 Written assignment 2 I credits GU 1930 Written examination 5.5 credits AF The course will be graded A Excellent, B Very good, C Good, D Satisfactory, E Sufficient, FX Fail, supplementation required, F Fail.
+The information before a course occasion states the assessment criteria and make explicit in which modes of examination that the learning outcomes are assessed.
 An examiner can, after consulting the Disability Advisor at BTH, decide on a customized examination form for a student with a long-term disability to be provided with an examination equivalent to one given to a student who is not disabled.
 7. Course evaluation The course evaluation should be carried out in line with BTH:s course evaluation template and process.
 8. Restrictions regarding degree The course can form part of a degree but not together with another course the content of which completely or partly corresponds with the contents of this course.
-9. Course literature and other materials of instruction Westhoff, Frank.
+9. Course literature and other materials of instruction Martin, Stephen.
+Industrial Organization: A European Perspective Illustrated Edition, Oxford University Press, 272 pages.
+Latest edition Westhoff, Frank.
 An Introduction to Econometrics: A Self-Contained Approach, MIT Press, 2013.
-ProQuest Ebook Central, Stephen Martin, Industrial Organization: A European Perspective Illustrated Edition, Oxford University Press, 272 pages.
-Latest edition
+ProQuest Ebook Central Additional resources such as scientific articles, reports and additional reading material of maximum 500 pages are included.